Kirkholt

 About the Big Local area

 Faced with social and economic challenges including a decline in local industry and a loss of community spaces, the area ranked among the highest in England for deprivation (MHCLG, 2019).
-During the Big Local programme, major development work saw new housing, a health centre and the redevelopment of a community centre.
+During the Big Local programme, major development work saw new housing, a new health centre and the redevelopment of a community centre.
 This building programme followed on from the community’s disappointment in 2011, when a previous regeneration scheme was cancelled.

 The area had a population of around 7,500 (ONS, 2022a), and a much higher proportion of children and young people under 16 (27 per cent) compared with the rest of the north-west of England (ONS, 2022b).
 28 per cent of people aged over 16 had no qualifications, higher than the average for the north-west of England (ONS, 2023d).